-- A plan sets out the water that must be protected to ensure ecological functions and environmental requirements of the resource.
-It defines the water available for allocation and for stock and domestic take by establishing the take of water that is sustainable (known as the estimated sustainable yield).
-It also sets out management rules for water use, and for trade. - The draft Mataranka water allocation plan (plan) provides for the protection, allocation and management of the groundwater resources of the Tindall Limestone Aquifer within the plan area.
-The Tindall Limestone Aquifer and the Roper River have been subject to a continuous ground and surface water monitoring regime, groundwater investigations, and resource assessments undertaken over many decades. - The plan specifically protects and manages groundwater that provides the base flows to the Roper River (and its system of springs and creeks) during the dry season.
-Wet season flows of the Roper River catchment are fed from rainfall and runoff and require different protections and management rules. - The plan is comprised of three water management zones: North Mataranka, South Mataranka and Larrimah across an area of approximately 9,282 km2 extending about 190 km from north to south, and up to 70 km east to west.
-These areas are aligned to different hydrogeological characteristics of the aquifer, climatic conditions and environmental and ecological values.
-Different rules apply in different management zones in recognition of these differences.
+- A plan sets out the volume of water that must be protected to ensure ecological functions and environmental requirements of the resource.
+It defines the water available for allocation and for stock and domestic take by establishing the take of water that is sustainable, known as the estimated sustainable yield.
+The plan also set out management rules for water use, and for trade. - The plan provides for the protection, allocation and management of the groundwater resources of the Tindall Limestone Aquifer within the plan area. - The Tindall Limestone Aquifer and the Roper River are subject to a continuous groundwater and surface water monitoring regime, and substantive groundwater investigations and resource assessments that have been undertaken over many decades. - The plan specifically protects and manages the groundwater that provides the base flows to the Roper River, and its system of springs and creeks, during the dry season.
+Wet season flows of the Roper River catchment are fed from rainfall and runoff and require different protections and management rules. - The plan comprises of three water management zones: North Mataranka, South Mataranka and Larrimah across an area of approximately 9,282 km2 extending about 190 km from north to south, and up to 70 km east to west.